inversify/InversifyJS/wiki/en/recipes.md

 const container = new Container();

-// We inject a string just to demostrate that we can inject stuff into Weapon container.bind<string>(TYPE.WeaponName).toConstantValue("Katana");
+// We inject a string just to demonstrate that we can inject stuff into Weapon container.bind<string>(TYPE.WeaponName).toConstantValue("Katana");

 // We declare a binding for Weapon so we can use it within the factory